 I've learned that people who care about you will tell you about things that can present a danger to your wellbeing.
 If I could have had the mechanic I deal with here at home - with me in Florida, I probably would not have purchased that unit... upon his recommendations.
 We live and learn, don't we?

 You have read this article with the title BRINGING HER HOME.
-You can bookmark this page URL http://oscarthemaori.blogspot.com/2010/10/bringing-her-home.html.
+You can bookmark this page URL https://oscarthemaori.blogspot.com/2010/10/bringing-her-home.html.
 Thanks!